-Our school sets high expectations of all children, whilst encouraging them to be self-motivated and take pride in their school.
+Our school sets high expectations of all children, whilst encouraging them to be self-motivated, curious, risk taking, powerful learners (our learning dispositions.)
 We foster an environment that is caring, nurturing and challenging, to allow students to feel valued, and take ownership of their learning.
+We have worked hard on creating innovative, flexible learning spaces and places for our children.

-Blanchetown Primary School offers immaculate facilities including tennis courts, large oval, exercise circuit and varied play environments that support exploration, edible garden and nature play are.
-The school is well equipped to support our students through extensive sporting equipment, IT devices, and resource centre.
+Blanchetown Primary School offers immaculate facilities including tennis courts, large oval, exercise circuit and varied play environments that support exploration.
+Our school is well equipped to support our students through extensive sporting equipment, IT devices, and resource centre.

 Celebrating Our 150 Year Anniversary